ansys/pyaedt/README.rst

 Mechanical CAD (MCAD) workflows.

-In addition, AEDT includes direct links to the complete Ansys portfolio of thermal, fluid, and Mechanical solvers for comprehensive multiphysics analysis.
+In addition, AEDT includes direct links to the complete Ansys portfolio of thermal, fluid, and mechanical solvers for comprehensive multiphysics analysis.
 Tight integration among these solutions provides unprecedented ease of use for setup and faster resolution of complex simulations for design and optimization.